chris48s/v8r/README.md

 * v8r always exits with code `97` when:
     * There was an error loading a config file
     * A config file was loaded but failed validation
-    * An error was encountered when loading plugins
+    * There was an error loading a plugin
+    * A plugin file was loaded but failed validation

 * v8r always exits with code `98` when:
     * An input glob pattern was invalid